An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 TSPA dues are much appreciated as they allow the organization to allocate the necessary funds across different initiatives and events.
 These dues are utilized for the following.

-• Student Enrichment (Community Service; Diversity, Equity, and Inclusion; Garden; Field Day; Media Center)
+• Student Enrichment (Community Service; Community Life and Engagement; Garden; Field Day; Media Center)

 • Community Efforts (Sustainability, Holiday Decorations)